passingthru67/workspaces-to-dock/README.md

     **Dodge only top instance of focused app** - If multiple instances of the focused application are opened, only the top instance window is dodged.

+    **What should we do with the dock in overview mode?** - Option to show, hide, or partially hide the dock when in overview mode.

     **Miscellaneous Options**

     **Leave a visible edge when the dock is hidden** - Option to leave the dock edge visible when in the slid out or hidden state.
 This option makes the dock more easily accessible in dual monitor configurations where the second monitor is to the right.

     **Disable scroll when the dock is hidden to prevent workspace switching** - Option to disable mouse scrolling to prevent accidentally switching workspaces when the dock is hidden.

+    NOTE: Normally, a 1px wide space is present at the edge of the screen for scrolling workspaces.
+But, this 1px edge may interfere with scrollbars of maximized windows when the dock is positioned on the right of the screen.
+Enabling the 'Disable scroll when the dock is hidden' option removes the 1px edge so that scrollbars are more easily accessible.
+'Require pressure to show the dock' must be enabled and 'Leave a visible edge when the dock is hidden' must be disabled, though, for the 1px wide space to be removed.

     **Show the dock when hovering over Dash-To-Dock extension** - When enabled, hovering the mouse over the Dash-To-Dock extension will cause the workspaces dock to show.
 This feature is extremely useful in cases where your workspaces dock is hidden and you want to open a new app from the dash.
 Rather than going into overview just to see your workspaces, hover over the dash-to-dock extension.
 The workspaces dock will show to the right.
 Use the dash-to-dock scroll to go to the appropriate workspace.

+    **Show the dock temporarily when switching workspaces** - When enabled, the dock will be shown temporarily when switching workspaces.
+The default length of time shown is 1 second (1000 ms).

     **Toggle the dock with a keyboard shortcut** - When enabled, using the keyboard shortcut will toggle the workspaces dock.
 The default shortcut key is Super + w.